Latvian Americans: History

-Toward the end of World War II, tens of thousands Latvians fled their country to Western Europe to escape advancing Soviet troops.
+Toward the end of World War II, tens of thousands of Latvians fled their country to Western Europe to escape advancing Soviet troops.
 Most were held in Displaced Persons camps.
-About half were eventually repatriated to Latvia, but the rest resettled to Germany, England, Australia, Canada, the United States, and other countries.
+About half were eventually repatriated to the then-Latvian Soviet Socialist Republic, but the rest resettled to Germany, the United Kingdom, Ireland, Iceland, France, Belgium, the Netherlands, Australia, Canada, New Zealand, and the United States.
 From 1939 to 1951, 40,000 Latvians immigrated to the United States with the help of the U.S. government and various social service and religious organizations.
 Although many of these refugees had been professionals in their country, in the United States they often had to take jobs as farmhands, custodians, or builders until they could learn English and find better paying jobs.

 Most Latvians settled in cities because of economic opportunities, such as New York, Boston, Philadelphia, and Chicago.
 They did not settle in ethnic neighborhoods and relied on social events and the press for a sense of community.
-Within a few years, Latvian organizations created schools, credit unions, choirs, dance groups, theater troupes, publishers and book sellers, churches, veterans' groups, and political organizations to help continue their culture and language.
+Within a few years, Latvian organizations created schools, credit unions, choirs, dance groups, theater troupes, publishers and book sellers, churches, veterans' groups (e.g. the Daugavas vanagi, Hawks of Daugava), and political organizations to help continue their culture and language.
+Since the annexation of the Baltic states was not recognized by the United States and many other countries, many kept Latvian passports, issued by the Latvian Embassy in Washington D.C., but most acquired American citizenship as well.

 From 1980 to 1990, 1,006 Latvians arrived in the United States.

 Latvia reestablished its independence in 1991; however, few of the later immigrants or descendants of earlier generations have returned.
 They have made new lives in the United States.